 Everyone had assumed that the capitol would be built of Georgia marble or granite.
 Actually, a legislative committee visited the marble area in Pickens County to determine if there was an adequate supply of marble to build the capitol.
 The committee reported uncertainty about the supply, that there were few quarries, tools, and machinery, and that likely it would be prohibitively expensive to use Georgia stone.
 Soon after that report, the Georgia Marble Company was organized and soon would supply a great deal of marble used in the interior of the capitol.
 Also, since that time, it has been discovered that Georgia has enough marble to build every capitol in America without really affecting the marble deposits.
 In fact, Georgia marble was later used to build the state capitols in Minnesota and Rhode Island, the Lincoln Monument in Washington, D.C., and many of the office buildings in Georgia’s state capital complex.

-To view drawings of Georgia’s state capitol, see the Digital Library of Georgia.
+To view drawings of Georgia’s state capitol, see the Georgia Archives

 The next assumption was that granite from nearby Stone Mountain or from Elbert County would be the material used to construct the capitol, but here too it was discovered that Georgia quarries were insufficiently developed and the costs would be excessive.